Bilyi/jsonplaceholder_project/README.md

 # jsonplaceholder_project
-Use http://jsonplaceholder.typicode.com to show how I work with API and routing
+Use http://jsonplaceholder.typicode.com to show how I work with API and routing.
+I'm using only react-bootstrap for styling.

 1. For start you need to instal packages: